ossf/scorecard/checks/checks.md

 ## Automatic-Dependency-Update

 This check tries to determine if a project has dependencies automatically updated.
-The checks looks for [dependabot](https://dependabot.com/docs/config-file/) or [renovatebot](https://docs.renovatebot.com/configuration-options/).This check only looks if  it is enabled and does not ensure that it is run and PullRequests are merged.
+The checks looks for [dependabot](https://dependabot.com/docs/config-file/) or [renovatebot](https://docs.renovatebot.com/configuration-options/).
+This check only looks if  it is enabled and does not ensure that it is run and pull requests are merged.

 **Remediation steps**
 - Signup for automatic dependency updates with dependabot or renovatebot and place the config file in the locations that are recommended by these tools.